Green Cart collection begins May 1, 2017 - check your Waste & Recycling Calendar.

-If you are a new subscriber and register before April 1, we will deliver your Green Cart before your first collection in the spring.
-If you subscribe after April 15, your cart will arrive within 3-4 weeks.
+If you are a new subscriber and registered before April 15, we will deliver your Green Cart before your first collection in May.
+If you subscribe after April 15, your cart will arrive within the first two weeks of June.
 If you are renewing your subscription, please keep your cart over the winter.

 Why composting matters